tahoe-lafs/tahoe-lafs/docs/backends/cloud.rst

 The Tahoe-LAFS storage server can be configured to store its shares on a cloud storage service, rather than on the local filesystem.

+All cloud storage services store the data in a particular container (also called a "bucket" in some storage services).
+You can create this container using the "tahoe admin create-container" command, once you have a correctly configured Tahoe-LAFS node.
+That is, configure the node with the container name you decided to use (e.g. "tahoedata"), then run the command.

 Amazon Simple Storage Service (S3)
 ==================================